Nothing may already have a new sub-brand in works called 'Particles by XO'

 Nothing was launched back in 2020 and ever since it has only three products released so far, namely, the Ear (1), Ear (Stick), and the Phone (1).
 It looks like with a small portfolio of devices, the brand is already ready to launch its own sub-brand.
 Also Read - Nothing Phone (1) is now getting the Android 13 Open Beta update

-Nothing’s new sub-brand could be called ‘Particles by XO’ and its first product could be a TWS earbuds.
+Nothing’s new sub-brand could be called ‘Particles by XO’ and its first product could be a pair of TWS earbuds.
 Also Read - Nothing has sold 1 million products since its launch

 TWS earbuds by Nothing’s sub-brand ‘Particles by XO’ surface online